G4FEV/SDRUno-Smart-Switch/README.md

 * There is no reason why you shouldn’t have TWO or more outputs active for a particular frequency if that suits your needs (To switch in a filter or preamp).

-Which Pin is which band.

-The Pin definitions for each band are just below the Band Limits section in the code.
-Unless you want to modify the code there is nothing else that requires editing Serial.print debug messages have been commented-out, apart from the current Frequency.
+Serial.print debug messages have been commented-out, apart from the current Frequency.

 Uncommenting the remaining Serial.print messages will allow the user to monitor the decoding process the results of which may be viewed on the serial monitor as the program runs.

 <i>See also Helpful-Notes section.</i>

 ## SETTING UP SDRUno